-This pork and vegetable stir fry with Korean rice ovalettes is loaded with colorful vegetables, and very satisfying.
+This pork and vegetable stir fry with rice ovalettes is loaded with colorful vegetables and it tastes very satisfying.
 It’s free of 6 out of 8 top allergens and can be easily adapted to be soy free and/or gluten free as needed.

 Personal Lessons from a Stir Fry

 Chow nian gao is just a stir fry, but it’s a dish where a little bit of chopping, high heat, and hot water transform hard and dry rice cakes into delicious bites that are slightly charred, soft, but chewy savory goodness.